gamename/aws-iot-monitor-lambda/README.md

 ![](.README_images/basic-design.png)

 # Technical Description
+In a companion repository, I created a facility for monitoring collections for Raspberry Pis.
+The code is [here](https://github.com/gamename/raspberry-pi-iot-monitor).
+The facility is responsible for monitoring my farm of Raspberry Pis and notifying me if something goes wrong.
+But, the question quickly comes up: Who monitors the monitor?
+If the monitor machine (called the "broker" in my design) dies, how would I know?
+That's what this function does.

+The function reads the IoT logs and looks for either errors (MSG003) or no problems found messages (MSG004).
+If it cannot find any messages, then I will get a SMS message of my cell phone.

 # Messages
 There are basically two messages sent from the broker.
 One has a prefix of "MSG003" and the other has a prefix of